New User Guide

 For a new user, Zuluru can be a little overwhelming.
 This guide will help you through the most important things to get you started.
 After that, you may be interested in the advanced users guide, and if you plan on running a team, the captains guide is a useful resource.

 User Account and Profile

 Some features of Zuluru (e.g. schedules and standings) are available for anyone to use.
-However, to participate in the Halifax Ultimate, you must have a user account on the system.
+However, to participate in the Zuluru, you must have a user account on the system.
 If you don't already have an account, follow these directions to get yourself set up.